metastable-void/alarkhabil-server/README.md

 The administrator uses the *invite making token* to make a request of this type, and they will get an invite token in base64, which they can tell someone.

+**Note:** This endpoint uses GET method because it does not change the state on the server (in the first design).

 **Query format:** `?token={invite making token}`

 **Response type:** JSON